More at rubyonrails.org:

 </select>

+The order of arguments for collection_select is different from the order for select.
 With collection_select we specify the value method first (:id in the example above), and the text label method second (:name in the example above).
-This is opposite of the order used when specifying choices for the select helper, where the text label comes first and the value second.
+This is opposite of the order used when specifying choices for the select helper, where the text label comes first and the value second (["Berlin", 1] in the previous example).

 To generate a set of radio buttons, we can use collection_radio_buttons: